Header Files in C++

 Sum is 28

-How Do Header Files Work?
+How do Header Files Work?

 When you include a header file, like #include<cmath> in the program, it tells the compiler that it possesses this function and functionality, and the compiler replaces the <cmath> with its actual functionality.
 For instance, we can import the cmath header file into the program and use the round() function if we need a function to remove decimal values from a floating number.
 In this manner, we avoid having to create our own code in order to eliminate decimal numbers from a floating value.